 If you have ever wanted to invest in agriculture but felt you didn’t know enough to start, below are some tips that can help:

-Some factors you should consider before committing to an agricultural business include:
+Some factors you should consider before committing to an agriculture business include:

 – Farm cycle: Farm cycles vary depending on crops.
 There are annual, biennial and perennial crops.
 Investment in a perennial crop means that your capital is tied for a minimum of three years but could lead to a huge payday.
 If you are not willing to tie your capital for that long or you are risk-averse, you may tilt in the direction of annual crops.

-– Risk: The higher the probability of incurring losses related to expected Return On Investment, the lower investment is likely to be made.
-The risk/reward ratio can be used to asses profit potential against loss potential to guide investment decision.
+– Risk: The higher the probability of incurring losses related to the expected return on investment, the less likely an investment is to be made.
+The risk/reward ratio can be used to asses profit potential against loss to guide investment decision.

 – Inflation: The general increase in prices without a corresponding increase in the purchasing power of money corrodes the value of investment returns.
 It is important to study past and present market trends in other to best prepare yourself for any sudden change in the economy.

-– Skill sets: Some investments require certain skill sets over the others.
-Poultry farming and cattle rearing requires a certain level of technical know-how so it’s either you have that knowledge or you hire technical field specialists.
+– Skill sets: Some investments require certain skill sets over others.
+Poultry farming and cattle rearing require a certain level of technical know-how so it’s either you have that knowledge or you hire technical field specialists.

 If neglected, these factors can negatively affect the production and distribution of agricultural material, thus damaging alpha in investment.
 These factors also help determine which area is most suitable for investment.

 Agricultural business is broad and covers everything from crop cultivation to animal rearing, wool production for clothes, and materials for housing.
-Leather goods like bags, shoes, such as football, basketballs, volleyball and hand gloves are made from cow hides, so there are several playing fields many areas you can invest in.
+Leather goods like bags, shoes, football, basketballs, volleyball and hand gloves are made from cow hides, so there are many areas you can invest in.